Trousseau-io/docs.trousseau.io/docs/trousseau/architecture.md

 ## Treat Modeling

-The below table is providing a holistic view of the different Secret Management implementation and the mitigation of:
+The below table is providing a holistic view of the different Secret Management implementation and the mitigation when:

 - ```Disk```; if control plane node disk is compromised online (access to the node) or offline (access to a copy/backup)
 - ```RAM```; if the memory allocation is compromised online (via a process like the API Server) or offline (memory dump from backup)
 - ```etcd```; if the etcd data store is compromised (access via etcdctl) or offline (access to a copy/backup)
-- ```KMS server```; if KMS server is compromised
+- ```KMS server```; if Key Management Service server is compromised

 | Implementation | Disk :material-harddisk: | RAM :material-memory: | etcd :material-database: | KMS server :material-server: |
 |--------------------------------------------|------|-----|------|------------|